 Laurie Connors with Bruno - a much beloved 8-year-old, Short-haired German Pointer.
 Bruno has comforted, protected and entertained us since becoming a member of our family as an 8-week-old puppy.
 This high energy dog has a seemingly endless capacity to run, jump, swim, and play.
 Catch is his favorite pastime.
 He also loves to socialize with other dogs, but rarely gets the opportunity because he is an “only” dog.
 We love that the dog park provides an outlet for Bruno to socialize and expel energy, which translates into fewer toys and shoes eaten.
 I also hope that the dog park will provide an opportunity for me to meet and befriend fellow dog lovers.

-Susan Ainsleigh with Lucy.
+Susan Ainsleigh with Freddie and Jules.

 Mary and Bristol shown with son, Nolan -